oscarpalmer/magnus/README.md

 export class Talin extends Controller {
   // Custom method for showcasing built-in target-methods getTargets(): void {
-    // Returns the first target
-    const targets = this.targets.get('output')
+    // Returns the first target (or undefined, if none exists) const targets = this.targets.get('output')

     // Returns an array of targets